cisco/mindmeld/mindmeld/converter/README.md

 *Rasa Users:*
 - Rasa has the ability to have custom actions, which is not supported by the converter.
-- Rasa has the ability to handle multiple intents per query, while Mindmeld does not.
+- Rasa has the ability to handle multiple intents per query, while MindMeld does not.
 - Rasa training data may be json format, which is not currently supported.
 - Rasa has a feature called Rasa forms which is not currently supported.
-- Rasa's configuration files are not transfered, instead generic Mindmeld configuration files are copied over.
+- Rasa's configuration files are not transfered, instead generic MindMeld configuration files are copied over.

 *Dialogflow Users:*